-31. Before a full revocation order is issued, the issuer should pay all outstanding fees to each jurisdiction in which it is a reporting issuer.
+27. Before a full revocation order is issued, the issuer should pay all outstanding fees to each CSA regulator in whose jurisdiction it is a reporting issuer.
 Outstanding fees generally include, where applicable, all activity and participation fees, and late filing fees.

 Depending on how long the failure-to-file cease trade order has been in effect, and whether the issuer filed its continuous disclosure documents in a timely manner while it was cease-traded, the amount of outstanding fees can be considerable.
-Before submitting an application, an issuer should contact each of the CSA regulators to confirm the fees that will be payable.
+Before submitting an application, an issuer should contact each relevant CSA regulator to confirm the fees that will be payable.